 - Short Congestion considers all other interconnect utilization for a given direction.

-Any congestion area greater than 32x32 (level 5) will likely impact QoR and routability (highlighted in yellow in the table below).
+Any congestion area greater than 32x32 (level 5) will likely impact QoR and routability (highlighted in yellow in the following table).
 Congestion on Long interconnects increases usage of Short interconnects which results in longer routed delays.
-Congestion on Short interconnects usually induce longer runtimes and if their tile % is more than 5%, it will also likely cause QoR degradation (highlighted in red in the table below).
+Congestion on Short interconnects usually induce longer runtimes and if their tile % is more than 5%, it will also likely cause QoR degradation (highlighted in red in the following table).

 During Global Iterations, the router first tries to find a legal solution with no overlap and also meet timing for both setup and hold, with higher priority for hold fixing.
-When the router does not converge during a global iteration, it stops optimizing timing until a valid routed solution has been found, as shown on the example below:
+When the router does not converge during a global iteration, it stops optimizing timing until a valid routed solution has been found, as shown in the following example:

 Phase 4.1 Global Iteration 0 Number of Nodes with overlaps = 1157522 Number of Nodes with overlaps = 131697 Number of Nodes with overlaps = 28118 Number of Nodes with overlaps = 10971 Number of Nodes with overlaps = 7324 WARNING: [Route 35-447] Congestion is preventing the router from routing all nets.
 The router will prioritize the successful completion of routing all nets over timing optimizations.

 After a valid routed solution has been found, timing optimizations are re-enabled.